MicrosoftDocs/power-automate-docs/articles/process-advisor-visualize.md

 ---
-title: Visualize processes in process advisor | Microsoft Docs
+title: Visualize processes with task mining in process advisor | Microsoft Docs
-description: How to visualize your processes in the process advisor feature.
+description: This topic explains how to visualize your processes with task mining in process advisor.
 author: nijemcevic
 ms.service: power-automate
 ms.subservice: process-advisor